rsuchecki/NextflowCSIRO2023/index.md

 2. Include `publishDir` directive in `MULTIQC` to copy results to `results/multiqc`
 3. Combine them in a workflow, reading from `ReadsForQcChannel`

-Execute `nextflow run main.nf -profile singularity,slurm -resume --n 4`,
+Execute `nextflow run main.nf -profile modules,slurm -resume --n 4`,
 you may also increase `n` (16 for all files to be processed) but we can also do that later.

 **If** the above tasks caused you some un-recoverable issues you can rename or delete your